We help you identify your personal genius (discernment and insight) to gain breakthrough, actionable self-awareness.

 I share this story about myself because it is why I do my work around moments.
 Trauma survivors can come to a place of being able to thrive rather than simply survive because they have at some point been able to recount, play by play, the event that stayed within their emotional body and shocked them as it happened.
 They can at some point allow the picture of the event to play through their memory like a movie they are narrating.
 But it’s a narration unlike any other in that as it narrates, as it says aloud the feared moment, it in some degree diffuses the power of that event in the narrator’s emotional, physical and mental life.
 Sometimes standing in what happened releases it.
 Or standing in what happened is the beginning of the release from its control over us.
 This release then frees us up to be more available to the moment happening right now.

 Trauma survivors like me were traumatized because the shock never left us after the moment it occurred.
 Something in us held on to it.
-Choosing to stay present for us is an act of healing, protection, and release of what happened as we let ourselves feel and be alive to now.
+Choosing to stay present for us is an act of healing, protection, and release of what happened as we let ourselves feel and be alive to now, to let go.
 For some of us what is happening now is just a repeat of the trauma because we have cultivated a life normalized to traumatic conditions; since we expected them we attracted them.
 If we get present to the moment however, we become awake not only to what is occurring but to the patterns in what is occurring, to the negative histories we keep repeating as it dawns on us this looks just like many yesterdays that we have never loved.
 Or we wake up to a beautiful amazing life partner who rocks our world ever so gently, an abundant set of skills for manifesting our life’s purpose, friends, tons of spiritual and physical food around us or access to it.
 We wake up to, as Reverend Dr. Michael Bernard Beckwith says, “I am and I have.”

 Contact Pameala Jackson via phone at (347) 788-0193 or via email at pamela at storyistelling.com.